 Translation adjustments are included in accumulated other comprehensive income.
-The balance sheet amounts, with the exception of shareholder's equity at December 31, 2022 and December 31, 2021 were translated at RMB 6.96 and RMB 6.38 to one U.S. dollar (USD), respectively.
-The average translation rates applied to the consolidated statements of income and cash flows for years ended December 31, 2022, 2021 and 2020 were RMB 6.73, RMB 6.45 and RMB 6.90 to one USD.
-The balance sheet amounts, with the exception of shareholder's equity at December 31, 2022 and 2021 were translated at HKD 7.80 and HKD 7.80 to one USD, respectively.
-The average translation rates applied to the consolidated statements of income and cash flows for years ended December 31, 2022 and 2021 were translated at HKD 7.80 and HKD 7.80 to one USD, respectively.
-The average translation rates applied to the consolidated statements of income and cash flows for years ended December 31, 2022, 2021 and 2020 were HKD 7.83, HKD 7.77 and HKD 7.76 to one USD, respectively.
+The balance sheet amounts, with the exception of shareholder's equity at December 31, 2021 and December 31, 2020 were translated at RMB 6.38 and RMB 6.52 to one U.S. dollar (USD), respectively.
+The average translation rates applied to the consolidated statements of income and cash flows for years ended December 31, 2021 and 2020 were RMB 6.45 to one USD.
+The balance sheet amounts, with the exception of shareholder's equity at December 31, 2021 and 2020 were translated at HKD 7.80 and HKD 7.75 to one USD, respectively.
+The average translation rates applied to the consolidated statements of income and cash flows for years ended December 31, 2021 and 2020 were HKD 7.77 and HKD 7.76 to one USD, respectively.
 The shareholder's equity accounts were translated at their historical rates.
 Amounts reported on the statement of cash flows will not necessarily agree with changes in the corresponding balances on the consolidated balance sheets.